Tom et Lola: Production

-The film was directed by Bertrand Arthuys.
-The film was written by Bertrand Arthuys, Christian de Chalonge, and Muriel Teodori.
+The film was directed by Bertrand Arthuys and written by Bertrand Arthuys, Christian de Chalonge, and Muriel Teodori.

-François Catonné was the film's cinemaphotographer.
+François Catonné was the film's cinematographer.
 Corinne Jorry was the film's costume designer.
 The film's executive producers were Alain Belmondo and Gérard Crosnier.
 The film's producers were Jean-François Davy, Francis Veber, and Danielle Vannier.

 Other production roles for the film included Laurent Barès as assistant operator, Jeanne Kef as editor, Monica Coleman as assistant editor, Frank Camhi as still photographer, Isabelle Henry as assistant director, Arthur Cloquet as camera operator, François Gédigier as sound editor, and Michèle Abbé as production designer.
 The film's music was composed by Christophe Arthuys and Jean-Pierre Fouquey.
 Guillaume Sciama, François Groult, Joël Rangod were the film's sound recordists.

 The film was entirely produced in France.
 The film was produced on 35 mm film and has a run time of 97 minutes.